Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 AWS Cloud AMI
 =============

 If you would like to deploy Security Onion 2.3 in AWS, we have an AMI that is already built for you.
-In a browser, login to AWS and navigate to the EC2 "AMI catalog" at https://console.aws.amazon.com/ec2/home#AMICatalog.
-When the AMI Catalog loads, click the ``Community AMIs`` tab and search for ``security onion official``.
-Choose the 2.3.260 version.
-Note that a soup is required after setup completes in order to apply the latest Security Onion 2.3 updates.
+As this is an older version of Security Onion, the launch of the VM is a little different from installing the latest version on the marketplace.
+The details are described below.

 .. warning::